abrady/RenderdocLab/README.md

 - Uses a compute shader to transform quad vertices with two bone matrices
 - Copies the skinned results into a vertex buffer
 - Renders the textured quad using the skinned positions

-## Debugging with RenderDoc

-RenderDoc is a powerful graphics debugging tool that allows you to:

-- Capture frames from Vulkan applications
-- Inspect draw calls, resources, and pipeline state
-- View and edit shaders
-- Analyze performance

-When using RenderDoc with these examples, you can:

-1. Inspect the vertex data
-2. View the shader code
-3. See the pipeline state
-4. Analyze the rendered output
-5. Examine texture data and sampling
-6. Debug UV mapping issues

-This is particularly useful for understanding how Vulkan works and for debugging rendering issues.